pjvolders/PharmCAT/docs/technical-docs/PharmCAT-in-Docker.md

 parent: Technical Documentation
 nav_order: 3
 ---
+# Docker

-PharmCAT is also available in a Docker container.
+PharmCAT is available in a Docker container.

 ## Setup